SecOpsNews/news/index.md

 <!-- SecOps start -->

-- [TroyHunt] Weekly Update 473 - 3 hours ago
+- [TroyHunt] Weekly Update 473 - 10 hours ago
-- [DataBreaches] In a few days, the PowerSchool hacker will learn his sentence, and his life as he has known it will end. - 11 hours ago
+- [DataBreaches] In a few days, the PowerSchool hacker will learn his sentence, and his life as he has known it will end. - 18 hours ago
 - [DataBreaches] They were victims of a massive data breach in 2009.
-Interior Health denied it for a decade. - 12 hours ago
+Interior Health denied it for a decade. - 19 hours ago
-- [HackerNews] Experts Warn of Widespread SonicWall VPN Compromise Impacting Over 100 Accounts - 16 hours ago
+- [HackerNews] Experts Warn of Widespread SonicWall VPN Compromise Impacting Over 100 Accounts - 23 hours ago
-- [HackerNews] Hackers Turn Velociraptor DFIR Tool Into Weapon in LockBit Ransomware Attacks - 17 hours ago
+- [HackerNews] Hackers Turn Velociraptor DFIR Tool Into Weapon in LockBit Ransomware Attacks - 1 day ago
-- [GrahamCluley] BreachForums seized, but hackers say they will still leak Salesforce data - 20 hours ago
+- [GrahamCluley] BreachForums seized, but hackers say they will still leak Salesforce data - 1 day ago
-- [HIBP] Vietnam Airlines - 7,316,915 breached accounts - 21 hours ago
+- [HIBP] Vietnam Airlines - 7,316,915 breached accounts - 1 day ago
 - [CloudFlare] Cloudflare Workers Issues - 1 day ago
 - [CloudFlare] IST (Istanbul) on 2025-10-23 - 1 day ago
 - [CloudFlare] ICN (Seoul) on 2025-10-14 - 1 day ago